Contrasting Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

-Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, risk, earnings, profitability, dividends, valuation and analyst recommendations.
+Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior business?
+We will compare the two companies based on the strength of their dividends, risk, analyst recommendations, earnings, valuation, profitability and institutional ownership.

 Profitability

-This table compares Monro and Driven Brands’ net margins, return on equity and return on assets.
+This table compares Driven Brands and Monro’s net margins, return on equity and return on assets.

 |Net Margins